Prom Night (1980 film): Box office

-Given a limited release in the United States on July 18, 1980, Prom Night had financial success as a sleeper hit.
+With a limited release in the United States on July 18, 1980, Prom Night was a financial success as a sleeper hit.
 During its opening week in select cities (including Chicago, Milwaukee, Louisville, and several cities in Texas), it grossed $1,189,636 at the U.S. box office, and was subsequently slated for a staggered platform release.

-Its theatrical run expanded on August 15, 1980, to New York City and Los Angeles, and included select midnight screenings.
-During its opening week runs in New York City and Los Angeles, the film earned a combined $1.3 million, and marked Avco Embassy's highest-grossing Los Angeles opening to date, as well as breaking weekend records in Philadelphia and New England.
+During its opening week runs in New York and Los Angeles, the film earned a combined $1.3 million, and marked Avco Embassy's highest-grossing Los Angeles opening to date, as well as breaking weekend records in Philadelphia and New England.
 The film continued to prove financially successful through Labor Day, earning $2.1 million over the holiday weekend.
-By October 1980, the film had grossed a sum of $12 million.
-The film premiered in Canada through Astral Films on September 12, 1980.

-By the end of its theatrical run, Prom Night grossed a total of $14.8 million at the U.S. box office with approximately 5,500,460 admissions.
-It earned an additional $6 million in rentals during its home video release.
+By October 1980, the film had grossed $12 million.
+It was reported later that month that the film's North American box office revenue had exceeded $14 million, $636,000 of which was grossed in Canada.
+By the end of its theatrical run, Prom Night had grossed a total of $14.8 million at the U.S. box office with approximately 5,500,460 admissions.
+Canadian journalist Ron Base described the film as "the Meatballs of 1980", referring to that film's similar commercial success in the United States.